riatelab/magrit/docs/en/functionalities/classification.md

 This method allows you to define the class boundaries manually.

 This method can be particularly useful for :
-- creating “pretty” class boundaries, or at least adjusting them, after automatic classification with quantiles or breaks for example,
+- creating “pretty” class boundaries, or at least adjusting them, after automatic classification with quantiles or natural breaks for example,
 - reuse class boundaries already defined in another context for map comparison.

 Note that class boundaries separated by dashes can be pasted from the clipboard (for example: `0 - 10 - 20 - 30 - 40`), as shown in the image below.